Welcome to the page all about books!

 Dot is scared of lots of things: wolves, bears, the occasional lawn ornament.
 But when one of her mother’s eggs rolls out of the nest, this nervous chick must find the courage to save the day—and her new sibling!
 So she bravely ventures down the steep hill, into the deep pond, and into the dark woods.
 This story proves that sometimes a big hero…is just a little chicken.

-Plot summaries from author’s website.
+Book summaries from author’s website.

 Learn more about Tammi Sauer here.